Jet mixing enhancement with Bayesian optimization, deep learning, and persistent data topology: Methodology

-To deal with optimization task in a $22$-dimensional search space, we propose a Bayesian optimization advanced by deep learning.
-A sketch of the method is shown in Fig.~\ref{fig:framework}.
+To optimize this $22$-dimensional search space, we employ techniques inspired by Bayesian optimization (BO) \citep{williams2006mitbook}.
+BO has shown to be advantageous in optimizing expensive black-box functions by systematically reducing uncertainty in the black-box mapping and incorporating prior assumptions of the cost function \citep{shahriari2015ieee}.
+Through a sequential approach, BO identifies the next actuation to evaluate, or ``data point'' to acquire, for the purpose of finding the optimum.
+This is generally achieved via a surrogate model trained on all the queried data and an acquisition function \citep{williams2006mitbook}.
+A sketch of the method used in this study is shown in figure~\ref{fig:framework}.
 The algorithm is initialized with the evaluation of a set $\mathcal{D}_0$ of $N_0$ actuation vectors in $\mathcal{B}$ generated by Latin hypercube sampling. $N_0$ is equal to $N_D+1$ with $N_D$ the dimension of the search space $\mathcal{B}$.
 We recall that for this study, $N_D=22$. $\mathcal{D}_0$ includes all the evaluated parameter vectors and their cost $\{\mathbf{b}_i, J_i \}_{i=1}^{N_0}$.
 A surrogate model $\tilde J$ is trained on the available data to approximate the latent objective function $J$.
 After the initialization, the algorithm explores the search space $\mathcal{B}$ one new query at a time.
 At each iteration, BO determines the optimal actuation to implement next by minimizing an acquisition function $a(\mathbf{b})$.
 The acquisition function leverages the surrogate model $\tilde J$ and available data $\mathcal{D}_{n-1}$ to guide the data selection in the search space.
 After each query, the data set is enriched by the new data point $\{\mathbf{b}_n, J_n\}$ into $\mathcal{D}_{n}$ to further refine the surrogate model.
 When the query budget is met, the algorithm ends with the best design vector $\mathbf{b}^*$ recorded during the optimization.

-Gaussian processes (GPs) are the most popular surrogate models for BO and have been employed in active flow control \cite{blanchard2021ams}.
-In this study, we improve the prediction of the objective function $J$ by employing two surrogate models, one based on GP, ${f}_{\rm GP}(\mathbf{b})$, and another one on deep operator networks (DeepONet), ${f}_{\rm DeepONet}(\hat{\mathbf{u}}_b)$, inspired by \cite{pickering2022ncs}.
-DeepONet is a new deep neural network proposed with a small generalization error to map input functions to output functions \citep{lu2021nmi}.
-Here, the input function $\hat{\mathbf{u}}_b$ is designed as the actuation command at $9$ points located at the jet exit, including the centerline and $8$ equidistant points on the jet periphery.
-During the optimization process, we alternate between DeepONet and GP as surrogate models after ten iterations of each model.
-In the following, Bayesian optimization based on GP only is referred to as BO, and Bayesian optimization that combines GP and DeepONet is referred to as BO-DL.